‘Declare your allegiance’

 The owner’s son (Kevin Dunn) is the first to discover their terrible flaw: the robot dolls are programmed with military-computer chips and hardwired to exterminate their enemies, another set of dolls who are grotesque monsters on the outside but actually harmless and timid.
 The mini-commandoes stage missions of destruction throughout the boy’s house overrun household.

-In the 1970s while working for Roger Corman, Joe Dante directed Piranha, a genuine cult classic which won benediction from Steven Spielberg himself as the one Jaws rip-off that was any good.
+In the 1970s while working for Roger Corman, Joe Dante directed Piranha, a genuine cult classic that won benediction from Steven Spielberg himself as the one Jaws rip-off that was any good.
 One could only hope, twenty years later, that with the release of Dante’s much bigger-budgeted Small Soldiers (this time via Dreamworks, the super-studio co-founded by Spielberg), a few of the talents behind Disney/Pixar’s Toy Story were similarly appreciative of Dante‘s clever tribute/takedown of their blockbuster family-feature franchise.

 Globotech, a multileveled, multinational corporation, has added toy division to its bulk.
 In a lengthy pre-credit prologue, idealistic young designers see their ideas go into the company meatgrinder and emerge transformed: Globotech’s blockbuster new plaything concept will be hyperaggressive robotic military action-figures called the Commando Elite, programmed to literally punch their way out of their packaging and exterminate their sworn enemy, the basically benign but grotesque-looking alien `Gorgonites.’